pronopython/fapeed/README.md

 ## Known bugs and limitations
 * TIFF files may produce warnings in command line.
 On Windows these are opened as separate message boxes.
+* Images are only scaled to the current window size on load.
+Since Fapeed loads up to 100 images ahead, changing the window size takes a few images to take effect.

+# Release Notes

+## v0.2.0-alpha

+### added

+- rewind feature

 # Why "Fapeed"?